TheOdinProject/curriculum/javascript/organizing_your_javascript_code/factory_functions_and_module_pattern.md

 // This is a function expression
 () => console.log("foo");

-// This is now an IIFE!
-Though not particularly useful, of course...
+// The function expression is now an IIFE!
-(() => console.log("foo"))();
+// Although this one is not particularly useful of course (() => console.log("foo"))();
 ```